Academic Advising Center

 Like all students at Northern, you'll work individually with an advisor.
 Advisor assignments are based on the number of credits you've earned, academic standing, and declared major.

 You'll meet regularly with your advisor to discuss academic programs, academic requirements and progress, career opportunities, and educational plans.
-Advisors may refer you to campus resources.
+Advisors may refer you to campus resources, including Advising for Registration.

 All first-year students will work with an advisor in the Advising Center.
 First-year advisors will help you register for your first semester, and continue to serve you through your first academic year.
 Undecided on your major?
 You'll still have access to advising through the Advising Center, no matter your class standing.